Skip to content

 • Be a licensed physician in Tennessee;

-• Be credentialed as a member of the Erlanger medical staff;
+• Be credentialed as a member of the Erlanger Medical Staff

-Interested applicants should direct their inquiries to:
+Interested applicants for the Advanced Emergency Ultrasonography Fellowship should direct their inquiries to: